jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 You can achieve this as follows:
 #### How to mount and manage IOS devices over REST
-The easiest way is to use REST calls Frinx has already created and packaged in the [Frinx API](../../API.md).
+The easiest way is to use one of the REST calls Frinx has already created and packaged in the [Frinx API](../../API.md).
-The Frinx CLI postman collection contains subfolders with collections for **IOS XR** and **IOS Classic**.
+The Frinx CLI postman collection accessible from there contains subfolders with collections for **IOS XR** and **IOS Classic**.
 These contain subfolders **XR Mount** and **Classic Mount** respectively, with pre-configured calls for mounting those devices.
 As explained [here](../../API.md) you will need to import the relevant environment file and update its variables - this is because the calls contains several of these variables (visible in double sets of curly braces in the following image)

 ![mount](mount.png)

-Once mounted, several other operations can be undertaken using the calls contained within the other Postman collection subfolders.
+Once mounted, several other operations can be undertaken using the calls contained within the other Postman collection subfolders e.g. *General Information, Interface, static route*.

 IOS devices can also be mounted and managed from an application.
 For instructions, please see the end of the [Developer Guide](../../FRINX_Features_Developer_Guide/cli/cli-service-module-devguide.html)